 Australian Bureau of Statistics census data (2016) indicates a downturn in the number of young people completing the Higher School Certificate (HSC) in Singleton Local Government Area (LGA), and a reduction in young people in the 10 - 19 year population group residing in the area.

-The project aims to provide practical assistance to the external driver training programs that help young people develop the skills, knowledge and experience required to achieve their driver’s licence, while also reducing the risks associated with alcohol and driving.
+The project provides practical assistance to the external driver training programs that help young people develop the skills, knowledge and experience required to achieve their driver’s licence, while also reducing the risks associated with alcohol and driving.